 Chemicals and other materials that pose the risk of hazards to the environment require special care and attention.
 At all times their use should be restricted as much as possible and they should be clearly identified and managed.
 Their use, handling, storage, movement, recycling, reuse or disposal should be done in a controlled way that poses the least risk to the environment.

 As part of their management systems our suppliers shall include aspects related to reducing the risk of work-related injury and illness.
 This is required to produce working environments that are conducive of productive, safe and healthy work.
 This requires communication and training as well as processes, rules, regulations and documentation.

 6.1 Health & Safety Management System

-Our supplier shall have in place an occupational health & safety management system that complies with the OHSAS 18001 or similar internationally recognised standards.
-The system must be cover aspects such as the planning, operation and control of risks and hazards related to health & safety including; training and communication/feedback sessions for employees, periodic auditing and assigned improvement programs and targets.
+Our supplier shall have in place an occupational health & safety management system that complies with the ISO45001 or similar internationally recognised standards.
+The system must cover aspects such as the planning, operation and control of risks and hazards related to health & safety including training and communication/feedback sessions for employees, periodic auditing and assigned improvement programs and targets.